airsplay/vokenization/README.md

 Downloading Language Data --> Tokenization -->-->--/
 ```

-### Downloading and Pre-processing Pure-Language Data
+### Downloading and Pre-Processing Pure-Language Data
 We provide scripts to get the datasets "wiki103" and "wiki".
 We would note them as "XX-cased" or "XX-uncased" where the suffix "cased" / "uncased" only indicates
 the property of the raw text.